-Shipping a vehicle to Costa Rica
+Shipping a vehicle to Costa Rica or Buy Local?

 Is shipping a vehicle to Costa Rica a hurdle or not?
-When moving to Costa Rica, you might have a doubt about shipping a vehicle to Costa Rica.
+When moving to Costa Rica, you might doubt about shipping a vehicle to Costa Rica.
 Should you shop for a car once you arrive in Costa Rica?
 Find out more now.

 Transport the vehicle

 There are three different ways to transport your vehicle to Costa Rica by air, sea, or land.
 However, the law regarding importing any vehicle into Costa Rica is the same.

 If you ship your vehicle by sea, there are several ways of doing it.
 You can have it put in a 20 Feet container or sent in a banana boat.
 Don’t fill your vehicle with other merchandise to save money.
 You will be surprised how little of it will get safely to your home.

 Drive your car to Costa Rica